ipsilon/eof/spec/eofv0_verkle.md

 Encoding size: `7 skips (7 * 11 bits) + 9 values (9 * 11 bits)` = 22-bytes header (0.122%)

+Our current hunch is that in average contracts this results in a sub-1% overhead, while the worst case is 4.1%.
+This compares against the constant 3.2% overhead of the current Verkle code chunking.

 ## Backwards Compatibility

 EOF-packaged code execution if fully compatible with the legacy code execution.